-Oxford’s Cathedral at Christ Church is the College Chapel as well as the cathedral church for the Diocese of Oxford.
-The beautiful building is home to a vibrant community with a rich worshipping tradition and a world famous Cathedral Choir.
-It hosts a wide range of diocesan events, music, art and drama.
+Oxford’s Cathedral at Christ Church is the college chapel as well as the cathedral church for the diocese.
+The beautiful building is home to a vibrant community with a rich worshipping tradition and a world famous cathedral choir.
+It hosts a wide range of diocesan events.

-The Cathedral is visited by thousands of people each year who pray, worship, or simply enjoy the stillness and the profound sense of history it inspires.
+The cathedral is visited by thousands of people each year, who pray, worship or simply enjoy the stillness and profound sense of history it inspires.

 Christ Church Cathedral School Visits